(86039) 1999 NC43

-' (provisional designation ') is an asteroid on an eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 2 kilometers in diameter.
+' is an asteroid on an eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 2 kilometers in diameter.
 This suspected tumbler and relatively slow rotator was discovered by LINEAR in 1999.

 Discovery

 The asteroid was discovered on 14 July 1999, by the Lincoln Near-Earth Asteroid Research (LINEAR) team at Lincoln Laboratory's Experimental Test Site, near Socorro, New Mexico, USA, at an apparent magnitude of 18, using a 1.0-meter reflector.

 Its first observation was made by the Catalina Sky Survey in June 1999, extending the asteroid's observation arc by one month prior to its official discovery observation.

 Orbit and classification

 has a well-determined orbit with an uncertainty of 0.
 The body orbits the Sun at a distance of 0.7–2.8 AU once every 2 years and 4 months (852 days).
 Its orbit has an eccentricity of 0.58 and an inclination of 7° with respect to the ecliptic.
 Its Earth minimum orbit intersection distance is 0.0243 AU, which corresponds to 9.5 lunar distances.
 Its most notable close approach to Earth will be on 14 February 2173 at a distance of 0.03361 AU.
 The asteroid also makes close approaches to Venus and Mars.